923b31ec home slide 2

 The Solution: Cultivating Emotional Skills

-The Problem: Decline of Long-established and accepted Activities
+The Problem: Decline of Traditional Activities

 • Reading books and playing outside are increasingly replaced by screen-based activities.